Squarespace Vs WordPress:

-So, you’re ready to embark on your journey to becoming a top blogger, huh?
+So, you’re ready to embark on your journey to becoming a top blogger, or have yourself an awesome website huh?

 Before anything else, the very first thing that you should do is set up your very own blog.
 Now, it’s easy to get bogged down with options since there are a gazillion of them on the internet.
 In this article, we’ll tackle two of the most well-known blogging platforms and weigh their pros and cons to come up with the better choice.